fierascu/blrParseSitemap/README.md

 ## Synopsis

-This project is a java implementation o a crawler which reads one ore many sitemap.xml files, extracts products links, crawls all links and extract product data.
-Each parsed link is saved in an export.csv output file which can be parsed individual offline.
+This project is a java implementation of a crawler which reads one or many sitemap.xml files, extracts product links, crawls all links and extracts product data.
+Each parsed link is saved in an export.csv output file which can be parsed individually offline.
 All parsing errors are logged in errors.csv.
-With the resulted export.csv it extracts products and categories files in original site language.
-The images for those products are downloaded locally and then uploaded on a ftp server.
+With the resulted export.csv it extracts products and category files in original site language.
+The images for those products are downloaded locally and then uploaded on an ftp server.
 All the products and categories are translated in one or more languages.
-Translated files will have language prescurtation in the name.
-Currently files are splitted in 3998 chunks of products.
+Translated files will have language abbreviations in the name.
+Currently, files are split in 3998 chunks of products.

 ## Used